crownedgrouse/geas_rebar3/README.md

 Note : Windows users can set this in `%userprofile%\.config\rebar3\rebar.config`.

 Important : build plugins must not be set in local rebar.config.
-Otherwise those plugins will be part of geas analyse.
+Otherwise those plugins will be part of geas analyze.

 ## Branches